Untitled (Five Pointe O album)

-Untitled is the sole album from the nu metal band Five Pointe O. The album was released on March 19, 2002 via Roadrunner Records.
+Untitled is the only studio album by nu metal band Five Pointe O. The album was released on March 19, 2002 through Roadrunner Records.

 Background

 The album's only single, "Double X Minus", received airplay on MTV2's Headbangers Ball and Kerrang!
 TV.
 "The Infinity" was featured on the Resident Evil soundtrack.

 Reception

 Exclaim! compared the album favorably to the early music of Linkin Park.